Jahia/security-filter/README.md

              include: graphql
              exclude: graphql.GqlAdmin, graphql.JcrNode
     ```

+  This grant will apply to all graphql API calls, except the ones on GqlAdmin and JcrNode fields.
+  Access to excluded API can be granted by other scopes or grant entries.

 - `node` : Matches the API calls related to a node.
 You can specify `node: none` to only match API calls that do *not* return a node.
   To match some nodes, you can use the following sub entries :
     - `pathPattern` / `excludedPathPattern` : Regular expressions that will be tested on the node path.